justicedemocrats/new-site/src/pages/abouts/index.md

           fundraises for candidates, but also provides them with the tools and people necessary to run a successful campaign.
         question: What type of organization is Justice Democrats?
-      - answer: 'Yes, the Justice Democrats PAC has a federal limit of $5,000 per year.'
-        question: Do you have a dollar amount cap on donations from any one individual?
     title: FUNDING
   - items:
       - answer: >-